trento-project/docs/guides/manual-installation.md

 > **Note:** You can create the content of the secret variables like `SECRET_KEY_BASE`, `ACCESS_TOKEN_ENC_SECRET` and `REFRESH_TOKEN_ENC_SECRET` with `openssl` running `openssl rand -out /dev/stdout 48 | base64`

-> Note: Depending on how you intent to connect to the console, a
-> working hostname, FQDN, or an IP is required in `TRENTO_WEB_ORIGIN` for HTTPS; otherwise, websockets will fail to connect, causing no real-time updates on the UI.

-> Note: Depending on how you intent to connect to the console, a
-> working hostname, FQDN, or an IP is required in `TRENTO_WEB_ORIGIN` for HTTPS; otherwise, websockets will fail to connect, causing no real-time updates on the UI.
+> Note: Depending on how you intend to connect to the console, a working hostname, FQDN, or an IP is required in `TRENTO_WEB_ORIGIN` for HTTPS; otherwise, websockets will fail to connect, causing no real-time updates on the UI.

 #### trento-web configuration